don-tnowe/godot-resources-as-sheets-plugin/README.md

 - Edit Text, Numbers, Colors and Booleans via keyboard, and view Resources, Arrays and Enums editable through Inspector
 - Select multiple cells in one column (Shift/Ctrl+Click) to edit them in the Inspector simultaneously.
-- Multi-cell text editing (visible cursor not included, unfortunately)
+- Multi-cell text editing (visible cursor NOW INCLUDED!
+Type away inside the text moving the caret with arrows / ctrl + arrows / home / end)
 - Copy-paste Text into Cells (one line, one cell)
+- CSV support - Import, Export or Edit directly with strongly-typed columns
+---
 - Special mass operations for some datatypes
     - Multiply/add numbers
     - Rotate color hues/adjust sat/val/RGB